gunjan3d/PlantDiseaseClassiffier/README.md

 Contributions to this project are welcome.
 If you encounter any bugs, have feature requests, or want to contribute enhancements, please submit an issue or pull request.

-The Dataset can be downloaded from [Click Here](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset)
+The Dataset can be downloaded from [Click Here](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset) Install all dependecies and run the notebook and a modelfile will be exported into your respective folder Then run the main.py file from terminal using streamlit run main.py and you will have a running website to upload images and predict the diseases